What do bookkeepers do?

 DISCLAIMER: We’re commenting on USA and U.K finance legislation.

-We can promise two things about your business: you earn money, and you spend it, whether you sell handmade alpaca socks, enterprise software, or legal advice.
-Bookkeepers assist you in keeping track of everything.
+We can guarantee you two things regarding your company: first, you earn money, and second, you spend that money.
+This is true regardless of whether you sell hand-knit alpaca socks, business software, or legal advice.
+Bookkeepers are there to aid you in maintaining accurate records of everything.

-If you’ve spent all of your mental energy getting your company off the ground, you might not completely comprehend what a bookkeeper performs.
-We explain down the day-to-day responsibilities of a bookkeeper in this guide, and why a good one is worth keeping.
+If you’ve dedicated all of your brain capacity to getting your business off the ground, you might not have the mental capacity to fully appreciate what a book-keeper does.
+In this tutorial, we break down the day-to-day responsibilities of a book-keeper and explain why it’s important to have a qualified accountant on staff.

 While knowing whether or not standing desks are beneficial is vital, the issue of “What do bookkeepers do?” is possibly the most important.
 Bookkeepers are critical to your business’s success, and without them, you may quickly lose money.